 The School Lunch Program provides serving portions appropriate for 12 - 23 months of age.
-No substitutions (unless medical authorization is on file) to the school menu are provided except for children who cannot eat the menu's protein (usually a pork or beef restriction) are served a meat free substitute.
+No substitutions (unless medical authorization is on file) to the school menu are provided.

-- We have limited storage space for each child's food items in the refrigerator and kitchen cabinets - there is not sufficient space for bottled water or individual containers of milk. - Callier provides regular hormone-free whole milk for children. - Notify us of food restrictions and/or allergies; this information is posted in our kitchen area. - Families whose children regularly remain at school after 4:30 are asked to donate monthly to "community snack."
+- We have limited storage space for each child's food items in the refrigerator and kitchen cabinets there is not sufficient space for bottled water or individual containers of milk. - Callier provides regular hormone-free whole milk for children. - Notify us of any medically diagnosed food restrictions and/or allergies in writing; this information is posted in our kitchen area. - Families whose children regularly remain at school after 4:30 are asked to bring a pm snack for their own child.
 This is a supplementary snack offered at 5:00 in the afternoon to meet the children's appetite needs between the 2:30 school snack time and dinner at home.
 Toddlers will gradually eliminate this late afternoon snack several months prior to transitioning to the Preschool Program.